RayBB/drone-ui-alerts/README.md

 You should upate the `@match` section at the top of the script with the url of your drone installation.

+## Bookmarklets

+If you'd like to make a [bookmarket](https://en.wikipedia.org/wiki/Bookmarklet) to run as needed instead of installing an extension you can do that [here](https://chriszarate.github.io/bookmarkleter/).
+Notifications won't work with the bookmarklet since it depends on the Greasemonkey api.

 ### Next Steps

 * Use getValue for preferences https://violentmonkey.github.io/api/gm/#gm_getvalue